Skip to main content

 • Best aesthetic production project– this category focuses on the design that shapes the emotional experience of the user.
 The aesthetic quality directly impacts how immersive a VR/AR experience feels and plays a vital role in achieving engagement and a sense of presence.

-Submissions from further education, higher education undergraduate and higher education postgraduate students will be judged separately.
+Submissions from further education, higher education undergraduate and higher education postgraduate students are welcome.
 Each category will include a winner and a runner-up.
 The judging panel will include academic and industry experts, and the prizes will be presented to the winners at the end of the symposium.

-Students are invited to submit a 300-500 description of their project directly to eduxr25@easychair.org .Please include Student Competition in the email subject line.
+Students are invited to submit a 300-500 word description of their project using the EasyChair submission link above.

 Programme Co-Chairs